 And if you spent time optimising your page to be fast and responsive while addressing customer's needs, the chances are your conversion rates will rise significantly.
 Here are a few tips on increasing organic traffic and making the most out of SEO.

 - Optimise for your readers, not Google.
 Understanding your buyer persona comes before anything else.
 Think about your customer's needs and pain points.
 Your SEO will naturally improve if you come up with content centred around a solution to the customers' problems and their search queries.

-- Regular blogging allows you to cover all of the topics that are important to your business.
+- Regular blogging allows you to cover all the topics important to your business.
 Anything from in-depth guides to “how-to” articles or posts about your industry boosts online visibility and positions your business as a thought leader.
 Along with the blog, research reports, video/motion graphics and white papers all generate high conversion rates.